edwardanderson/knotlet/README.md

 Knotlet is a tiny language for writing RDF graphs.
 It's designed to be easy to write, in a similar way to how [KRML](https://github.com/edwardanderson/krml) is intended to be easy to read.

-Knotlet supports RDF conventions for CURIEs, literal refification, languages, datatypes and sequences.
+Knotlet supports RDF conventions for CURIEs, literal reification, languages, datatypes and sequences.

 ## Example